cisco/ChezScheme/IMPLEMENTATION.md

 # Foreign Function ABI

-Support for foreign procedures and callables in Chez Scheme boils down to foriegn calls and callable stubs for the backend.
+Support for foreign procedures and callables in Chez Scheme boils down to foreign calls and callable stubs for the backend.
 A backend's `asm-foreign-call` and `asm-foreign-callbable` function receives an `info-foreign` record, which describes the argument and result types in relatively primitive forms: